5 Reasons Why a Content Security Policy (CSP) is Becoming Redundant

 Let’s take a step back and explain the main use case of CSPs: preventing XSS attacks.
 XSS allows malicious scripts to run on your site and open up your entire domain to attack.
 CSPs combat these scripts using the “Same-Origin Policy”.
-Adding a CSP to your site can potentially protect your customers from XSS attacks and from being infected with malware while visiting your site.
+Adding a CSP to your site can potentially protect your customers from XSS attacks and from being hijacked with malware while visiting your site.

 But in reality, many parameters need to be aligned perfectly for CSP to work as intended.
 As we’ll break down later in this article, this is rarely the case in today’s eCommerce space.